ory/hydra/UPGRADE.md

 To configure each listener differently - for example setting CORS for public but not privileged APIs - you can run `hydra serve public` and `hydra serve admin` with different settings.
 Be aware that this will not work with `DATABASE=memory` and that both services must use the same secrets.

+### Golang SDK `Configuration.EndpointURL` is now `Configuration.AdminURL`

+To reflect the changes made in this patch, the SDK's configuration struct has been updated.
+Additionally, `Configuration.PublicURL` has been added in case you need to perform OAuth2 flows with the SDK before accessing the admin endpoints.

 ### `hydra serve` is now `hydra serve all`